Meeting and surpassing all audience expectations every day.

 He opened up the curtain and exposed the men behind the curtain and how everything operates there.

-He had pie charts out, and and I would, you know, suggest, or if I could recommend to anyone out there listening, if you want to see what a presidential candidate really looks like, look up this video on C-SPAN today.
+And I would suggest, or if I could recommend to anyone out there listening, if you want to see what a presidential candidate really looks like, look up this video on C-SPAN today.

-It was very moving rush.
+It was very moving, Rush.

 It sent chills up my back.